Proto-Malay: Origin

 Some historical linguists have concluded that there is scant linguistic basis for a Proto-/Deutero-Malay split.
-The findings suggests that the Proto-Malay and the Deutero-Malay peoples possibly belong to the same stock and origin.
+The findings suggests that the Proto-Malay and the Deutero-Malay peoples possibly come from the same origin.
 Previous theories suggested that the Deutero-Malays came in a second wave of migration, around 300 BCE, compared to the arrival of the Proto-Malays who came much earlier.

 Geographical regions

 Indonesia

 Ernest-Théodore Hamy (1896) first identified 3 Proto-Malay groups that are found in Sumatra and Borneo, Indonesia: